Skip to main content

 North Harrow Ward Councillor

 Cllr.
 Mote has represented Headstone North ward since 2002.
 A former deputy head teacher by profession, she is a member of the Corporate Parenting Panel and the Health & Wellbeing Board.
+Cllr Mote has previously served as the Mayor of Harrow (2022-23).

-Cllr Paul Osborn
+Cllr Paul Osborn formal portrait

 Paul Osborn